Stallion: Reproductive anatomy

 The external genitalia comprise the testes and the penis.

 The testes are suspended horizontally within the scrotum.
 The testes of an average stallion are ovoid, 8 to 12 cm long, 6 to 7 cm high, and 5 cm wide.

-The penis is within the penile sheath.
-Stallions have a vascular penis.
+Stallions have a musculocavernosus penis with a well-developed glans.
 When non-erect, it is quite flaccid and contained within the sheath.
 The retractor penis muscle is relatively underdeveloped.
 Erection and protrusion take place gradually, by the increasing tumescence of the erectile vascular tissue in the corpus cavernosum penis.
-When not erect, the penis is housed within the prepuce, 50 cm long and 2.5 to 6 cm in diameter with the distal end 15 to 20 cm free in the prepuce.
+When not erect, the penis is housed within the prepuce or penile sheath, 50 cm long and 2.5 to 6 cm in diameter with the distal end 15 to 20 cm free in the prepuce.
 The retractor muscle contracts to retract the penis into the sheath and relaxes to allow the penis to extend from the sheath.
 When erect, the penis increases in length and thickness by 50% while the thickness of the glans increases by four to five times.
 The urethra opens within the urethral fossa, a small pouch at the distal end of the glans.
 A structure called the urethral process projects beyond the glans.

 The internal genitalia comprise the accessory sex glands, which include the vesicular glands, the prostate gland and the bulbourethral glands.
 These contribute fluid to the semen at ejaculation, but are not strictly necessary for fertility.